GoogleChrome/web.dev/src/site/content/en/blog/browser-nativefs/index.md

 ## Introducing browser-nativefs

-As perfectly well as the Native File System API works when it is available, the browser support situation [currently is not great](https://caniuse.com/#feat=native-filesystem-api).
+As perfectly fine as the Native File System API works when it is available, the browser support situation [currently is not great](https://caniuse.com/#feat=native-filesystem-api), since the API is pretty new.

 <figure class="w-figure">
   <img class="w-screenshot" src="caniuse.png"